-11. Impairment of tangible and intangible assets other than goodwill impairment loss is recognized when the carrying amount of an asset exceeds recoverable amount.
+12. Impairment of tangible and intangible assets other than goodwill

 The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU) fair value less costs of disposal and its value in use.